Tax Residency Certificates for Romania

 Yes, if your application is denied, we can assist in identifying the reasons for the rejection and help you collect the necessary documentation or evidence to apply for reassessment.
 Our team has extensive experience working on such situations, and we can ensure your case is resolved efficiently.

 The purpose of such certificate is not for attesting any affiliation to the social security system.
 It cannot be used to certify that someone pays social contributions in a certain country.
-For such purpose, there are other types of documents/certificates that can be obtained from social security authorities, such as the A1 social coverage certificate.
+For such purpose, there are other types of documents/certificates that can be obtained from social security authorities, such as the A1 social coverage certificate or other equivalent document.

-The tax residence certificate is a document for which the application must be submitted individually.
-It cannot certify residency for multiple persons.
+In case of individuals, the tax residence certificate is a document for which the application must be submitted for each person.
+It cannot certify residency for multiple persons or for groups.
 Therefore, the application to the tax authority for such document must be done for each person individually.